myIR, payments and more

 - a contributions holiday is granted

-- you are notified by Inland Revenue to stop deducting, or
+- we notifty you to stop making deductions, or

 - the employee becomes eligible to and withdraws their savings.

-Let us know the full names, IRD numbers and addresses of new employees who should be automatically enrolled, using the KiwiSaver employee details (KS1) form.
-You can supply this information manually or complete it online if you are registered to use our ir-File service.
+For KiwiSaver purposes, let us know the full names, IRD numbers and addresses of new employees who should be automatically enrolled.
+You can do this by completing a KiwiSaver employee details (KS1) form in myIR, or by sending it to us.

-You only need to give us the information the employee gives you.
-It is not your responsibility if an employee chooses not to provide information for privacy or other reasons.
+You only need to give us the information the employee chooses to give you.

-You must provide enrolment information no later than the date your next EMS is due.
-There is no need to notify us if an employee is not eligible for automatic enrolment.
+You must send us the KS1 no later than the date for providing the IR348 or EI that corresponds to the employee's first pay.
+There is no need to let us know if an employee isn't eligible for automatic enrolment.

-A new employee who is an existing KiwiSaver member must give you either:
+A new employee who is an existing KiwiSaver member must give you a:

-We will notify you if deductions do not begin for an existing member and the member is not on a contributions holiday.
-If no contribution rate is specified, from 1 April 2013 the rate is 3% of each pay.
-There is no need for you to backdate contributions, but you could be penalised if you don't start making deductions after you have been advised.
+If deductions don't begin for an existing member and they aren't on a contributions holiday we'll notify you.
+If your employee hasn't chosen a contribution rate, the rate is 3% of each pay.
+You don't need to backdate contributions, but you could be penalised if you don't start making deductions after you've been notified.

-You do not need to send Inland Revenue a KiwiSaver employee details form (KS1) for new employees who are existing KiwiSaver members.
-However there are special requirements if the new employee has more than one job.
+You don't need to send us a KS1 for new employees who are existing KiwiSaver members.
+However, there are special requirements if the new employee has more than one job.

-Employees can rightfully refuse to give you their date of birth, but you won't be penalised if an employee refuses to provide you with information or provides you with false information.
+Employees can rightfully refuse to give you their date of birth.
+You won't be penalised if an employee doesn't give you information or provides false information.

-If the employee believes they are not eligible to be automatically enrolled but won’t tell you their date of birth, get the employee to complete a KS 2 form and indicate in section C that their deductions should be nil.
+If the employee believes they should not be automatically enrolled but won’t tell you their date of birth, get them to complete a KS2 form and indicate in section C that their deductions should be nil.

-If you don't make any KiwiSaver deductions for an employee in this situation we'll contact you after receiving your monthly schedules (EMS) and let you know when you are required to automatically enrol and start making deductions for the employee.
+We'll contact you after receiving your IR348 or EI and let you know when you're required to automatically enrol and start making deductions for the employee.